DataDog/logs-psa/POCs/token-based-routing-op-same-host/README.md

 - Input listener address of: `0.0.0.0:8282`
 - Select an API key with RC enabled

-Keep this page open and move to the next section.
+Keep these pages open and move to the next section.